centiservice/mats3_site/_docs/B-Intro-05-devops-happiness.md

 ### Intercept API, Logging and Metrics

-There's an additional API implemented by the JMS Mats implementation: The Intercept API.
+There's an additional API implemented by the JMS Mats implementation: The Matgs Intercept API.
 This provides hooks to all stages of a Mats flows, from initiation, message sending, message reception and processing.

 There are two standard plugins to Mats, implemented over the Intercept API, which provide a very rich logging experience (using SLF4J), and metrics for e.g. Prometheus (using Micrometer).